 - Identify Environmental Factors:

 Try to reduce exposure to irritants like smoke, dust, or strong perfumes in the home.
-Maintaining a clean and comfortable baby’s room can help prevent congestion.
+Keeping your baby’s room clean and comfortable can help prevent congestion.
 Ensuring clean air in the baby’s environment also supports respiratory health.

 - Keeping your baby upright